Remembering when Bill Murray beat up a heckler on the David Letterman show

 David Letterman and Bill Murray have a history like no other.

-Ever since the Murray became the first ever guest to appear on Late Night with David Letterman back in 1982, the two have been close friends and even closer colleagues.
+From the very moment Murray became the first-ever guest to appear on Late Night with David Letterman back in 1982, the two have been close friends and even closer colleagues.

 Having appeared on the show multiple times during Letterman’s emphatic 31 years on air, Murray’s performances began to grow more ridiculous with every passing appearance.
 Murray, who was regularly on the show to promote a new film, would meander away into different avenues and, on the first show, said: “I had a chance to strangle Richard Nixon and I didn’t, and I regret it,” which marked a weirdness which would continue for three decades.
 “And here I am, inches from [Letterman],” he added in what would become a baptism of fire for host, an instant taster in what he would need to manage in the years that followed.